 Phase Two: Getting smarter

-At the same time, we're getting a better understanding of the gaps that automation is unlikely to fill.
-For example, if a story is describing a novel treatment for an obscure condition, we might not be able to show a relevant graphical representation.
+Meanwhile, we gained a better understanding of the gaps that automation is unlikely to fill.
+For example, if a story described a novel treatment for an obscure condition, a graphical representation may not be relevant.
 Ultimately, we want to close this gap as much as possible.
-Understanding the size of the gap will help us to understand what other types of panels we need to design, and identify missing graphics to build or possibly commission.
+Part of the process also involved working with UX colleagues to build an interface that better helps journalists conceive of the whole story as a visually coherent comic.